Swapcast Consummation with The Wondering Jews

 Oh, I would be happy to.
-So this was actually one of the first things we did.
-Um, my ex and I, we started an organization to engage with the Jewish community about issues around the drug war and, and, and any prohibition.
-And one of the first ideas we came up with, this was back in 2014 so the first data was in fifth, in 2015, was to take the, sort of, the concept of the freedoms later from the 1960s sort of tied to the freedom movement and the freedom writers, the civil rights movement, and then sort of adapted by the Refusenik movements of the Jews of the seventies, trying to get the Jews out of the Soviet union.
-And it’s sort of, you know, the story of going from bondage to freedom is a universal story and it’s an extremely powerful one.
-And I said, okay, let’s just take that in and apply it to the drug war and say, you know, see how, how moving from prohibition to legalization is a movement from bondage to freedom.
-Brilliant.
-And then sort of incorporate elements of, you know, Michelle Alexander has worked from the new Jim Crow and incorporate, you know, scripture and incorporate all kinds of stuff and then also incorporate cannabis into the Seder itself so that every time you drink a glass of wine, for example, you can have a, a tock of cannabis or you can have a bowl or you can have whatever and it can be part of your ritual experience as well as your sort of philosophical experience of it.
+So, this was actually one of the first things we did.
+My ex and I started an organization to engage with the Jewish community about issues around the drug war and any prohibition.
+One of the first ideas we came up with, this was back in 2014 so the first data was in 2015, was to take the concept of the freedoms later from the 1960s sort of tied to the freedom movement and the freedom writers, the civil rights movement, and then adapt it by the Refusenik movements of the Jews of the ‘70s, trying to get the Jews out of the Soviet Union.
+The story of going from bondage to freedom is a universal story and it’s an extremely powerful one.
+And I said, okay, let’s just take that in and apply it to the drug war and see how moving from prohibition to legalization is a movement from bondage to freedom.
+Then, sort of incorporate elements, Michelle Alexander has worked from the new Jim Crow and incorporate scripture and all kinds of stuff and then also incorporate cannabis into the Seder itself so that every time you drink a glass of wine, for example, you can have a toke of cannabis or you can have a bowl or you can have whatever and it can be part of your ritual experience as well as your philosophical experience of it.

-I was a guest at the first Seder and I would say it worked brilliantly, except the only problem was that, um, Alex UNO, you’ve probably been to a Seder where, um, after the meal you go back and people take turns doing readings.
-And the second half of that, Sade, our people were so blazed that I don’t think anyone could get through any of the readings.
+I was a guest at the first Seder and I would say it worked brilliantly, except the only problem was that Alex, you’ve probably been to a Seder where, after the meal you go back and people take turns doing readings.
+And the second half of that Seder, our people were so blazed that I don’t think anyone could get through any of the readings.

 Donnell Alexander (16:22):

 Yeah.
-So we did it.
 So we did it in 2015 in Portland.
-Then we did it again in I think 16 and 17 and then 18 and I think last year we didn’t do one, but the year before we did one in LA at a private house up in the Hills and it was fantastic.
-Yeah.
-I don’t think it’s going to happen this year with all of the madness, but um, but next year, assuming we’re all post virus, um, you know, I look forward to being able to do one again.
+Then we did it again in I think 2016 and 2017 and then 2018 and I think last year we didn’t do one, but the year before we did one in LA at a private house up in the Hills and it was fantastic.
+I don’t think it’s going to happen this year with all of the madness, but next year, assuming we’re all post virus, I look forward to being able to do one again.

 Donnell Alexander (17:05):